 Each lot of this antibody is quality control tested by immunofluorescent staining with flow cytometric analysis.
-For flow cytometric staining, the suggested use of this reagent is =0.06 µg per million cells in 100 µl volume.
-It is recommended that the reagent be titrated for optimal performance for each application.
+The suggested use of this reagent is ≤0.25 µg per million cells in 100 µl volume.
+It is highly recommended that the reagent be titrated for optimal performance for each application.

 - Application Notes

 The M5/114.15.2 antibody reacts with a polymorphic determinant shared by the I-Ab, I-Ad, I-Aq, I-Ed, and I-Ek MHC class II alloantigens from mice carrying H-2p,r,q,b,d,u haplotypes.
 Clone M5/114.15.2 however does not react wtih I-Af, I-Ak, or I-As MHC class II alloantigens.1